Home » Symptoms » Cat Symptoms A-Z » Watery Nasal Discharge

 Basics and possible causes

 NasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge in cats is a common symptom that can be caused by various factors.
 The nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients. normally produces a small amount of secretion to keep the airways moist and free of particles.
-If there is an overproduction of this fluid or a disruption of the normal secretion processes, the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge becomes visible.
+NasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge becomes visible when there is an overproduction of this fluid or a disruption in normal secretion processes.

 A common cause of watery nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge in cats is inflammation of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. mucous membranes, also known as rhinitis.
 This can be triggered by viralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, such as felineFeline refers to anything related to cats.
 The term is used to describe diseases, behaviors, or anatomical aspects that are specific to cats. herpesvirus or calicivirus.
 Both viruses are widespread and cause respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. diseases in cats.

 Allergies are another cause of watery nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge.
-Cats can be allergic to a variety of substances, including pollen, dust, mold, or certain foods.
+Cats can react allergically to a variety of substances, including pollen, dust, mold, or certain foods.
 Allergic reactions lead to inflammation of the mucous membranes and thus to increased nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge.

-A less common, but possible scenario is foreign bodies in the nasalNasal refers to the nose and nasal cavities.
+A less common but possible scenario is foreign bodies in the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavity.
 Small particles or blades of grass can get stuck in the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. passages and cause irritation and inflammation, leading to watery nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge.

 Typical accompanying symptoms

-- Frequent Sneezing: Sneezing helps the cat to remove irritants or excess fluid from the nasal passages.
-With an overproduction of nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. secretions, sneezing becomes more frequent.
+- Frequent Sneezing: Sneezing helps the cat remove irritants or excess fluid from the nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. passages.
+Sneezing becomes more frequent when there is an overproduction of nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. secretions.

 - RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress: A blocked nose can lead to noisy breathing or difficulty breathing, as the cat has to breathe more through its mouth.